Unity3dAzure/AppServices/README.md

 # Azure Mobile Services for Unity3d
-For game developers looking to use Azure Mobile Services in their Unity3D project.
+For game developers looking to use Azure Mobile Services[^1] in their Unity3D project.

 The REST service implements [UnityRestClient](https://github.com/ProjectStratus/UnityRestClient) which uses the JsonFx plugin.
-Runs in UnityEditor and works on iOS, Android and Windows.
+Works in UnityEditor, iOS and Android.

 ## How to add MobileServices into Unity3d project
 1. [Download UnityRestClient](https://github.com/ProjectStratus/UnityRestClient/archive/master.zip)